mikegratton/LetsTalk/README.md

 Compared to Google Protocol Buffers, CDR is faster to serialize/deserialize, but larger on the wire.
 Given DDS's emphasis on local network communication vs protobuf's focus on internet communication, this makes sense.

+# Roadmap

+## Future Features

+1. `select()` mechanism for waiting on multiple `ThreadSafeQueue`s

+2. Automate FastDDS version upgrade

+3. To/from json additions for fastddsgen